- 36 (Registered)

 The master in Prosthodontics and New Technologies is going to start with a new edition.
 All theoretical lessons will be streamed online.

 This master is a part-time master (we call it executive master here in Italy).
 It was born for those colleagues who want to keep studying but can’t be abroad for months or years.
 In fact, there will be 8/9 weekends of online lessons throughout 2 years (approx. one weekend every 2 months).
 All enrolled students must be present at the University of Siena for a couple of single full teaching weeks (4 days) in order to attend in presence and join the hands-on part of the course.
-Once in 2022 and once in 2023.
-The first online lesson will take place in January or February 2022.
+Once in 2023 and once in 2024.

 Prof. Marco Ferrari (email@example.com)